 We got approached to go on the Dragons' Den when a researcher got in touch back in April 2018 who tried one of our chocolate bars and loved the story and ethos.

 The first stage was to do a quick 1-minute audition in London which was speaking into a camera.
-I had a few attempts at it before finally producing a good one which our researched liked.
-This was sent to the production executive to give thumbs up.
+I had a few attempts at it before finally producing a good one which our researcher liked.
+This was sent to the production executive to give the thumbs up.

 With filming having already started for the season, the turn around was very quick between the audition and the actual pitch with it being only 3-4 weeks.

 The production set is in Salford and I arrived the afternoon before on the train from London.
 With it being the first sunshine of the year I decided to have a quick drink outside with Maria before going to a Chinese restaurant in Manchester's Chinatown.

 With my alarm set to 5.30am I was in bed for 11pm, however, had a dreadful sleep waking up numerous times!

 I was up at 5.30am and down in the hotel lobby by 5.45am ready to go.
 There were a few people around and they were all very quiet and looking nervous.
 A taxi came and all the people in the lobby got in.
 The studios were only 5 minutes away and we arrived for 6am.